LSalgado88/LSalgado88/README.md

 # Who Am I? 👋

 Hi!
-I’m Luis Salgado a Graduate Student in Computer Science at Prairie View A&M University.
+I’m Luis Salgado, a Graduate Student in Computer Science at Prairie View A&M University.

 ### A bit about me:
-- 🔭 I’m currently working on Texas A&M Transportation Institute aka TTI.
+- 🔭 I work at Texas A&M Transportation Institute, aka TTI.
+- 🚀 I’m currently learning Full Stack Development.
+I previously worked in the identity and access management field.
-- 🌱 I love learning about new technologies, frameworks, programming languages, security things etc.
+- 🌱 I love learning about new technologies, frameworks, programming languages, security, etc.
-- ⚡ Fun fact: I love to play paddel.
+- ⚡ Fun fact: I love to play paddle.
+- 💬 Ask me about anything here!
+I am happy to help.
+- 📫 How to reach me: luis.salgado.lsm@gmail.com.

 ## Technologies and Tools